-Interest rate swap, swaption, cap and floor transactions may, for example, be used in an effort to preserve a return or spread on a particular investment or a portion of a Fund's portfolio or to protect against an increase in the price of securities a Fund anticipates purchasing at a later date.
-Interest rate swaps may also be used to leverage a Fund's investments by creating positions that are functionally similar to purchasing a municipal or other fixed-income security but may only require payments to a swap counterparty under certain circumstances and allow the Fund to efficiently increase (or decrease) its duration and income.
+Interest rate swap, swaption, cap and floor transactions may be used in an effort to preserve a return or spread on a particular investment or a portion of a Fund's portfolio or to protect against an increase in the price of securities a Fund anticipates purchasing at a later date.

 - Inflation (CPI) Swaps.
 Inflation swap agreements are contracts in which one party agrees to pay the cumulative percentage increase in a price index (the Consumer Price Index with respect to CPI swaps) over the term of the swap (with some lag on the inflation index), and the other pays a compounded fixed rate.
-Inflation swap agreements may be used to protect the net asset value, or NAV, of a Fund against an unexpected change in the rate of inflation measured by an inflation index since the value of these agreements is expected to increase if inflation increases.
-A Fund will enter into inflation swaps on a net basis.
-The values of inflation swap agreements are expected to change in response to changes in real interest rates.
-Real interest rates are tied to the relationship between nominal interest rates and the rate of inflation.
-If nominal interest rates increase at a faster rate than inflation, real interest rates may rise, leading to a decrease in value of an inflation swap agreement. - Credit Default Swap Agreements.
+Inflation swap agreements may be used to protect the NAV of a Fund against an unexpected change in the rate of inflation measured by an inflation index since the value of these agreements is expected to increase if inflation increases. - Credit Default Swaps.
 The "buyer" in a credit default swap contract is obligated to pay the "seller" a periodic stream of payments over the term of the contract in return for a contingent payment upon the occurrence of a credit event with respect to an underlying reference obligation.
 Generally, a credit event means bankruptcy, failure to pay, obligation acceleration or restructuring.
 A Fund may be either the buyer or seller in the transaction.
 If a Fund is a seller, the Fund receives a fixed rate of income throughout the term of the contract, which typically is between one month and ten years, provided that no credit event occurs.
 If a credit event occurs, a Fund, as seller, typically must pay the contingent payment to the buyer, which will be either (i) the "par value" (face amount) of the reference obligation, in which case the Fund will receive the reference obligation in return or (ii) an amount equal to the difference between the face amount and the current market value of the reference obligation.
 As a buyer, if a credit event occurs, the Fund would be the receiver of such contingent payments, either delivering the reference obligation in exchange for the full notional (face) value of a reference obligation that may have little or no value, or receiving a payment equal to the difference between the face amount and the current market value of the obligation.
-The current market value of the reference obligation is typically determined via an auction process sponsored by the International Swaps and

-Derivatives Association, Inc. The periodic payments previously received by the Fund, coupled with the value of any reference obligation received, may be less than the full amount it pays to the buyer, resulting in a loss to the Fund.
+The current market value of the reference obligation is typically determined via an auction process sponsored by the International Swaps and Derivatives Association, Inc. The periodic payments previously received by the Fund, coupled with the value of any reference obligation received, may be less than the full amount it pays to the buyer, resulting in a loss to the Fund.
+If the reference obligation is a defaulting security, physical delivery of the security will cause the Fund to hold a defaulted security.
 If a Fund is a buyer and no credit event occurs, the Fund will lose its periodic stream of payments over the term of the contract.
 However, if a credit event occurs, the buyer typically receives full notional value for a reference obligation that may have little or no value.

 Credit default swaps may involve greater risks than if a Fund had invested in the reference obligation directly.
-Credit default swaps are subject to general market risk and credit risk and may be illiquid.
+Credit default swaps are subject to general market risk and credit risk, and may be illiquid.